Brownie Black Bean Muffins

 Dietary restrictions

-Blend on high until completely smooth, pulsing or scraping down the sides as needed.
-This may take up to 60-seconds.
+Step 2: Blend on high until completely smooth, pulsing or scraping down the sides as needed.

-Transfer batter into prepared muffin pan, filling each about halfway.
+Step 3: Transfer batter into lined 12-cup muffin pan, filling each about halfway.
 Top with each muffin with a sprinkle of mini chocolate chips.

-Bake for 16-20 minutes or until brownies are set and lightly cracked on top.
-Be careful not to over-bake or your muffins will dry out.
+Step 4: Bake for 16-20 minutes at 350 F or until brownies are set and lightly cracked on top.
+Let them rest for 5 minutes before transferring to a wire rack.

 Want more protein?

-Serve these brownie muffins with a source of protein for a more filling snack:
+Serve these chocolate brownie muffins with a source of protein for a more filling snack:

 - Glass of cow’s milk or soy milk